-Usage: art s help data emis data [COMMAND] data' for sub commands list recover Recover (undelete) every message on the journal by creating a new output journal.
-Rolled back and acked messages will be sent out to the output as much as possible. print Print data records information.
-WARNING: don't use while a production server is running. exp Export all message-data using an XML that could be interpreted by any system. imp Import all message-data using an XML that could be interpreted by any system. decode encode compact Decode a journal's internal format into a new set of journal files.
+'''

+$ ./artemis help data

+Usage: artemis data [COMMAND]

+use 'help data' for sub commands list

+Commands:

+recover Recover (undelete) every message on the journal by creating a new

+output journal.
+Rolled back and acked messages will be sent out to

+the output as much as possible.

+Print data records information.
+WARNING: don't use while a

+print

+production server is running.

+Export all message-data using an XML that could be interpreted by

+exp

+any system.

+Import all message-data using an XML that could be interpreted by

+imp

+any system.

+Decode a journal's internal format into a new set of journal files.

+decode

 Encode a set of journal files into an internal encoded data format.

+encode

-Compact the journal of a non running server.
+compact Compact the journal of a non running server.

+'''